CSCfi/csc-user-guide/docs/computing/webinterface/index.md

 ![Puhti web interface front page](../../img/ood_main.png)

-From here you can browse your files on Puhti, start a shell, view running jobs or start one of the many available applications.
+From here you can browse your files on the supercomputer, start a shell, view running jobs or start one of the many available applications.
 The dashboard also contains some important system information.

 ## Available features